tnscorcoran/istio-3scale/README.md

 1 - Login to your RHEL box and execute initialisations
 ==================================================================================================

+This document describes a fast way to implement excellent the Istio 3scale tutorials avai;able at [Opentlc](http://www.opentlc.com/rhte/rhte_lab_04_api_mgmt_and_service_mesh/LabInstructionsFiles/).
+We recommend you follow the entire labs - and just use this as a fast way to recreate the demos at a later stage.

 In this demo, we assume you are using RHPDS.
 Should you prefer to install the components yourself, follow the steps in ./step-1-setup-apps.sh

 If following the RHPDS route, order the 3scale Istio demo on that system.
 You will be issued with a GUID identifying your cluster